SergioMorchon/scroll-based-carousel/README.md

 We don't need to know every time where is the users pointer to move the UI.
 The browser is perfectly capable of doing it in a native speed.
 So instead, of moving the slides with code, we let the browser do it and listen to know which slide is the _main_ one (the nearest to the center).

-## Pending stuff

--   Listen to some `pointer` event to know when the user stops interacting with the scroll and then center the nearest slide gracefully.

 # Check it

-`npm i; npm start;` and open `http://localhost:3000/`.
+`npm i; npm start;` and open `http://localhost:3000/demo/`.
 You will need it to enable es6 module loading over the network.